mnltejaswini/Performance/README.md

 This project is part of ASP.NET 5.
 You can find samples, documentation and getting started instructions for ASP.NET 5 at the [Home](https://github.com/aspnet/home) repo.

 ## Dependencies
-Your system must have `gulp` and `bower` readily available from the command line.
+Your system must have `gulp`, `bower` and `loadtest` readily available from the command line.
 Feel free to install them in any way you want.
 If you don't know how to go about it, here are some suggestions.

 ### Windows
   * [npm](https://nodejs.org/en/)
   * gulp: `npm install -g gulp`
   * bower: `npm install -g bower`
+  * loadtest: `npm install -g loadtest`

 To build, execute `.\build.cmd`.